raghav-chaturvedi/Emotion_detection_BERT/README.md

 This project contains a simple classifier that classifies emotion labels for given text data.
 The text is encoded through pre-trained embeddings generated from BERT and then fed through a simple linear classifier with an attention layer.
+The training data is provided in train.csv and test data is provided in test.csv.